-I always look forward to making sourdough because not only do I get to eat it, I get to try out different scoring patterns, paint different designs, and now, my latest obsession, make 3D sourdough art.
+I always look forward to making bread because not only do I get to eat it, I get to try out different scoring patterns, paint different designs, and now, my latest obsession, make 3D sourdough art

 I first saw this technique by Penny Che, who shared pictures of her beautiful loaves with 3D flowers on them.
 She mixed flour and water until the dough became clay-like, then colored it using different powders.
 After seeing her posts, I knew I wanted to apply this technique to my own bread.
 Naturally, I decided to make one of my first loaves Spongebob-themed, hence the “Bold and Brash” art.